-On 1 July 2021, the Road Vehicle Standards Act 2018 (RVSA) will replace the Motor Vehicle Standards Act 1989 (MVSA).
+To support the safety, environmental and anti-theft performance of all road vehicles being provided to the Australian market for the first time, the Road Vehicle Standards Act 2018 (RVSA) replaced the Motor Vehicle Standards Act 1989 (MVSA) on 1 July 2021.
 The RVSA requires that certain vehicles be modified to comply with the applicable standards in accordance with the provisions of an approved Model Report.
 This page provides an introductory overview of Model Reports.

 On this page

 - What is a Model Report?

 - Who can write a Model Report?